ogunlao/saint/README.md

 # SAINT: Improved Neural Networks for Tabular Data via Row Attention and Contrastive Pretraining

-We got AUROC of 92.9% on bank dataset.
+We got AUROC of 92.9% on bank dataset with initial experiments.
 More experiments coming soon.

 Major modules implemented in the code